 A. Due to their low profile — fully extended hoods only rise an average of 8 to 10 inches — downdraft range hoods are not particularly effective with taller pots.
 They do work effectively with sauté pans and shallower pots, so long as these pots are used close enough to the hood.
 Depending on the power of the hood, some pots on distant burners may not be close enough to draw in smoke and grease from them.
 When you first install your downdraft range hood, experiment with different size pans and all your range’s various burners to familiarize yourself with the hood’s capabilities and limitations.

 A. Telescopic and non-telescopic downdraft vents are the two main types of downdraft range hoods.
 Telescopic vents — also known as pop-up vents — are only visible when they are being used.
 They are usually triggered by a button, at which point they rise up to anywhere from 8-18 inches and can then be used to vent smoke, grease, and odors.
 When not in use, they drop down and are flush with the cooking surface.
 Non-telescopic vents are typically built right into the surface of the stove, and as such are generally only found in new stoves.
-While they are also usually started with a push-button, they do not rise up to work.
+While they are also usually started with a push button, they do not rise up to work.

 A. This will vary, depending on your current system.
 If you are installing a downdraft range hood with an existing ductwork system, installation should not be that difficult.
 If you are installing a downdraft range hood from scratch, however, you may be better off hiring a contractor.
 While it’s usually easier to install than a conventional range hood system, a downdraft range hood system will still use ductwork and a vent to the outside of your house.
 This will be above the skill and comfort level of many homeowners.
-Note also that downdraft range hoods typically don’t ship with the ductwork required to install it.
+Note also that downdraft range hoods typically don’t ship with the ductwork required to install them.
 In other words, you or your contractor will need to purchase, design, and install the venting system.